giuven95/MovieRecommenderSystem/README.md

 <a id="1">[1]</a>

-Xiaoyuan Su and Taghi M. Khoshgoftaar
+Xiaoyuan Su and Taghi M. Khoshgoftaar,

-A Survey of Collaborative Filtering Techniques
+"A Survey of Collaborative Filtering Techniques", https://downloads.hindawi.com/archive/2009/421425.pdf

-https://downloads.hindawi.com/archive/2009/421425.pdf

 ## Useful links